Trekking in New Zealand

 Day 17 – Makarora to Fiordland National Park

-Transport takes you from Makarora to the Fiordland National Park for a superb days trekking amongst huge glacial lakes and spectacular inland coastline.
+Transport takes you from Makarora to the Fiordland National Park for a superb day of trekking amongst huge glacial lakes and spectacular inland coastline.
 A trek up to Key Summit on the truly stunning Routeburn track which takes you to your overnight accommodation in mountain huts.

 Day 18 – Fiordland National Park to Milford Sound